AJGrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script to add execute permissions to subdirectories of the current directory
+A script to create my_dir with 751